- Carbon Trading

 Earlier, it was only CFCs that were considered to be ozone-harming.
 But now, a range of substances called ozone-depleting substances come under the harmful category.

-Hence, it has become the need of the hour to strictly regulate the number of CFCs released into the atmosphere.
+Hence, it has become the need of the hour to regulate the number of CFCs released into the atmosphere strictly.
 The Montreal Protocol is the main ozone-focused international treaty that aims to phase out ozone-depleting substances (ODS) production and consumption.

 This global effort resulted in the reduction of CFC usage – from over 800,000 metric tons in the 1980s to approximately 156 metric tons in 2014.